 In an effort to help bridge the gap from June to August, the Upper School will be asking all students to complete a summer math assignment, due on the first day of school.

-Students are asked to spend 30 minutes per week building math skills.
+Students are asked to spend one hour per week building math skills.
 This should be a family/student driven assignment and there are no stipulations as to what type of math program, website, or specific content should be covered.

-The attached form contains a parent signature sheet as well as links to recommended math websites.
+The following form contains a parent signature sheet as well as links to recommended math websites.

 Please direct any questions to Mrs. Cheryl Cook at email@example.com